-The thought of molten rock flowing down a mountain consuming everything in its path gives us thrills and chills.
-Some children even play tag and keep away games in which certain areas are deemed to be filled with hot lava and are thus off limits.
+The thought of molten rock running down a mountain burning up everything in its path gives us thrills and chills.
+Some children even play games like “The Floor is Lava.”
+They pretend some areas are filled with hot lava and off-limits.

-So exactly how strong is that stomach acid?
-Acids are measured on a scale known as the pH scale.
-The pH scale goes from 0 to 14, with 0 being the most acidic, 7 being neutral, and 14 being the most alkaline or basic (non-acidic).
+Stomach acid, sometimes called gastric acid, is made up of potassium chloride, sodium chloride, and hydrochloric acid.
+Exactly how strong is stomach acid?
+Well, acids are measured on a scale known as the pH scale.
+The pH scale goes from 0 to 14.
+0 is the most acidic, 7 is neutral, and 14 is the least acidic.

 The pH of stomach acid usually ranges from 1 to 3.
 At its strongest, the pH of stomach acid just below that of battery acid!
 That’s why it’s able to eat through the food in your stomach pretty quickly.